localstack/docs/content/en/aws/sns/index.md

 ## Localstack Specifics

-### Accessing sent Platform Messages
+### Accessing published Platform Messages

-For testing purposes, Localstack keeps in memory all messages sent to a platform endpoint ([see the documentation about SNS mobile push notifications](https://docs.aws.amazon.com/sns/latest/dg/sns-mobile-application-as-subscriber.html)), to allow easy retrieval.
+For testing purposes, Localstack keeps in memory all messages published to a platform endpoint ([see the documentation about SNS mobile push notifications](https://docs.aws.amazon.com/sns/latest/dg/sns-mobile-application-as-subscriber.html)), to allow easy retrieval.

 These messages can be accessed in JSON format at `GET /_aws/sns/platform-endpoint-messages`.
-You can specify query parameters to select and filter specific `accountId`, AWS `region` and `endpointArn`.
+You can specify query parameters to select and filter specific `accountId`, `region` and `endpointArn`.

 Query parameters:
 - `accountId` (not required)

-   The AWS account ID from which the messages have been sent.
+   The AWS account ID from which the messages have been published.
 If not specified, it will use the default `000000000000`
 - `region` (not required)

-   The AWS region from which the messages have been sent.
+   The AWS region from which the messages have been published.
 If not specified, it will use the default `us-east-1`
 - `endpointArn` (not required)

-   The target EndpointArn to which the messages have been sent.
+   The target EndpointArn to which the messages have been published.
 If specified, the response will contain only messages sent to this target.
 Otherwise, it will return all endpoints with their messages.

 Response format and attributes:
 - `platform_endpoint_messages`: